Nkalderete/OPS--Reading-Notes/README.md

-Collection of reading note from Code Fellows Ops and Cybersecurity
+Collection of reading notes from Code Fellows Ops and Cybersecurity

 - 102d6